Noah-Huppert/squad-up/README.md

 if they wanted.
 If you think of an idea for a feature or find a problem don't hesitate to open a new Github issue.

-If you are looking for things to do: check out the Github issue tracker and see if there are any issues tagged "help wanted".
-In the future I will also start marking issues as good issues to start with (Like a lot of open source projects) for beginners.
+## If you are looking for things to do
+Check out the Github issue tracker and see if there are any issues labeled "help wanted" or "good for beginners".
+Issues with the "help wanted" label are tasks that need to be completed but don't have anyone working on them.
+Issues with the "good for beginners" label are tasks that are simple enough and do not require an in depth knowledge of systems architecture to complete.

 Check out the Development section below to get started.